 This isn’t about promising outcomes tied to specific ingredients.
 It’s about building a product that stays within spec and remains consistent through its intended shelf life.

 Most people don’t complain because a gummy missed a technical spec.
 They complain because it’s stuck together, turned tacky, hardened, or lost its pleasant chew.
-In sugar-free gummies, texture drift is often the earliest warning sign that the moisture system isn’t fully under control.
+In sugar-free gummies, texture drift is the earliest warning sign that the moisture system isn’t fully under control.

 - Solids targets with clear in-process checks